mhkeller/update-notifier/readme.md

 }

 // For private repos, add the following
-// pkg.githubOptions = {
+// pkg.githubAuth = {
-//   auth: {
 //   type: 'oauth', // For other types of authentication, see https:// github.com/mikedeboer/node-github#authentication
 //   token: 'XXXXX'
-//   }
 // }

 // Checks for available update and returns an instance